haoyus/Carnd_Term1_Proj5_Vehicle_Detection/writeup_report.md

 ### Here the resulting heat map and bounding boxes that are drawn onto the original image:
 ![alt text][image14]

-### To successfully get rid of false positives in the video, I also implemented an algorithm to accumulate 3 consecutive frames and apply threshold on the sum of heat maps of the 3 latest video frames.
-I also tuned the threshold again for this feature.
+### To successfully get rid of false positives in the video, previousely I implemented an algorithm to accumulate 3 consecutive frames and apply threshold on the average of sum of heat maps of the 3 latest video frames.
+For this new submission, I tested different length of buffer and finally chose 7 frames.
+I also tuned the threshold again for this feature, and settled with 2.7.

 The code is at the end of my pipeline: